PaloAltoNetworks/AWS-VM-Series/README.md

 <br />
 <br />

 - After you make the appropriate changes in AWS routing and on the Palo Alto Networks Firewall  it should have successfully blocked the attack to the **Beer Store Frontend Webserver** and you should be able to see a **reset-both** log entry in the Palo Alto Networks Monitor Logs -> Threat.
+It takes 1-2 min for the logs to show.
 <br />
 <br />